astronomer/astro-docs/enterprise/v0.23/04_deploy/06_ci-cd.md

         registry: registry.gcp0001.us-east4.astronomer.io
 ```

+> **Note:** Make sure to replace `infrared-photon-7780` in the example above with your deployment's release name and to store your Service Account Key in your GitHub repo's secrets according to [this GitHub guide]( https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).

 ## Azure DevOps

-The following example uses Azure Key Vault to store secretes as varible groups avalible to the pipeline.
+This example uses [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) to store secrets as variable groups that are then made available to the CI/CD pipeline running on [Azure Devops](https://azure.microsoft.com/en-us/services/devops/).

 ```yaml
 trigger: